ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 temporary chroot directory.
 I.e. `/build` in the final build sandbox filesystem would be in `$tmpdir/build` when preparing the chroot.

-When creating the mount namespace also make sure that all mounts are mounted as private.
+When creating the mount namespace, one must also make sure that all mounts are mounted as private.
 This can be done by calling mount with the MS_REC|MS_PRIVATE|MS_BIND option set on the root file system `/`.
 This has the effect that mounts are not visible to other users.
-The mount namespace hides the tmpfs from the host to from other users.
+The mount namespace hides the mount events from the other users on the host.

 The build sandbox should only contain the following top level directories:

 `/build`, `/etc`, `/dev`, `/tmp` and `/proc`.

 Bind mount the build directory passed to the `nix-build-shell` program to `/build`.
-Bind mounts are mounts that instead of block devices or filesystems create mirrors of a files or directories to a different location in the filesystem tree.
-The `mount()` syscall accepts therefore a `MS_BIND` flag to perform a bind mount.
-The target of the mount operation must exists.
+Bind mounts are mounts that instead of mounting new filesystems, create mirrors of already accessible files or directories to a different location in the filesystem tree.
+The `mount()` syscall therefore accepts a `MS_BIND` flag to perform a bind mount.
+The target of the mount operation must exist.
 To bind mount a directory the target must be a directory.
 For files, the target must be a file.

 The `/dev` directory has a subset of device nodes that are commonly available: